adrien-zinger/code_bucket/streaming_bootstrap/notes.md

 ## About the two solutions
-In an unstructured P2P network, we can find a lot of topologycal issues.
-I'm not qualifyed to guaranty that there is no corner cases for the both solutions.
+In an unstructured P2P network, we can find a lot of topological issues.
+I'm not qualified to guaranty that there is no corner cases for the both solutions.

-In production, a strong verification of the data consistency, with a continous checksum computation for example, would be very smart.
-For example, you can register all modification on time and compute the BTreeMap checksum continously, remembering the previous checksum.
+In production, a strong verification of the data consistency, with a continuous checksum computation, for example, would be very smart.
+For example, you can register all modification on time and compute the BTreeMap checksum continuously, remembering the previous checksum.

 ```py
     # SharedDB parameter `checksum`, initially 0u32